maekitalo/tntnet/doc/man/ecpp.7.markdown

   std::string is defined, which receives the value.

   A argument name can be prefixed by a type definition.
-The ecpp compiler generates code, which tries to convert the value with the input stream operator.
-This means, that each type, which can be read from a input stream (std::istream) can be used.
-If the argument can't be converted, a exception is thrown.
+The ecpp compiler generates code, which tries to convert the value with the `cxxtools` deserialization operator.
+If the argument can't be converted, the default value is set.

-  Argumentnames can be postfixed by empty square brackets.
+  Argument names can be postfixed by empty square brackets.
 This defines a std::vector with the specified type or std::string, if no type is specified.
   This way multiple values with the same name can be received.
 If a type is specified, each value is converted to the target type.